Court Fines and Section 14 Statutory Declarations

 Is there a time limit to file a Statutory Declaration?

 Yes there is.
 An application for a Section 14 Statutory Declaration must be made within 21 days of you becoming aware of the court fine or conviction.
-Usually, this period of time would be from the date that you obtained details of the case against you from the court following receipt of a letter (or Further Steps Notice) from the HMCTS Historic Debt Team, or a letter or personal visit from a bailiff/enforcement agent representing Marston Group, Collectica Ltd or Excel Enforcement.
+Usually, this period of time would be from the date that you obtained details of the case against you from the court following receipt of a letter or personal visit from a bailiff/enforcement company or receipt of a Further Steps Notice.

 Will the court accept a Section 14 Statutory Declaration after 21 days